The Personal Financial Plan – A Must Have For Anyone Serious About Their Finances

 Do you have a Personal Financial Plan?
 Is it on paper or just in your head?

-I am an avid enough reader and had been reading books like The Millionaire Next Door by William D. Danko, Rich Dad Poor Dad by Robert T. Kiyosaki and The Little Book of Common Sense Investing, by John Bogle.
+I am an avid enough reader and have been reading books like The Millionaire Next Door by William D. Danko, Rich Dad Poor Dad by Robert T. Kiyosaki, and The Little Book of Common Sense Investing, by John Bogle.

 So it’s not that my wife and I didn’t have solid financial principles floating around in our heads.
 We did.